Bartlebys/Bartleby/README.md

+Bartleby is an attempt to build an open source multi platform replacement of Icloud Document Stack (data + file).

 Bartleby Is a full stack generative suite to build fault tolerant native distributed applications that can perform "*on*" and "*off line*".
 Client side components are Written in Swift 3.0, Server side relies on PHP 5.X + MongoDB, Generative tools are written in PHP 5.x and wrapped to a Swift CLI.

 # Bartleby's - Swift Stack